SetVenue Adult Production Policy

 8.9 Trafficking-Signal Awareness

 SetVenue encourages Hosts who opt in (and Guests) to recognize indicators of sex trafficking and to report to the National Human Trafficking Hotline (1-888-373-7888), the NCMEC CyberTipline, or local law enforcement.
 Reportable indicators include, without limitation: a Performer who appears unable to speak or move freely; a Performer who is accompanied by an individual controlling their movement, identification documents, or earnings; signs of physical injury, coercion, or fear; a Performer who appears to be a Minor or whose age cannot reasonably be ascertained; multiple unrelated guests using a single Listing for short repeat stays in a pattern suggesting trafficking activity; or any other circumstance that gives a reasonable person cause to believe trafficking, coercion, or exploitation may be occurring.
-This list is illustrative, not exhaustive, and reflects industry-standard signals used by the Hospitality, Travel, Retail, and Tourism Network (HTRTN) anti-trafficking training framework.
+This list is illustrative, not exhaustive, and reflects industry-standard awareness signals drawn from the U.S. Department of Homeland Security's Blue Campaign and the Polaris Project's anti-trafficking frameworks.

 9. SetVenue's Facilitator Role